Small Sailboat GRP repairs: Working with Gelcoat - invisible repairs...

-First, try to buy a gelcoat either by the name of the existing hull/deck colour/shade of your boat, or if possible find out from the original manufacturer or class association the BS or RAL code of the gelcoat colour used, so that it will match the existing.
+First, try to buy a gelcoat either by the name of the existing hull/deck colour/shade of your boat, or if possible find out from the original manufacturer or class association the BS, Scott Bader or RAL code of the gelcoat colour used, so that it will match the existing.
 See this video here for more details.
-Years of UV and sunlight will discolour the surface and may cause a some mis-match to getting a perfect match.
+Years of UV and sunlight will discolour the surface (makes it a lighter shade in most cases) and may cause a some mis-match to getting a perfect match.
 You may need to mix an additional pigment to get a perfect match for your boat.

 A RAL colour chart such as the above can be useful.